In October 2013, National Geographic Portugal magazine published "Amazon - Reborn from the Ashes",

 The team I'm working with is solely and enthusiastically dedicated to studying the long-term impacts of habitat fragmentation on tropical bats.
 Until the end of April I'll be joining biologists Ricardo, Adrià, Fábio and Gilberto in their efforts to understand how to better conserve these wonderfully diverse animals.

-to take the most out of every resource available.
+Around 160 species of bats live in Amazonia.
 Rhinophylla pumilio is a particularly common species

 Studying bats is a difficult task.
 Bound to the dark, they can weigh as little as 5 grams and fly higher than 50 meters.
 Whenever the rain softens, hundreds of them forage the forest by night.
 But if we were to rely on our senses we would only aspire to see them for a split second as they dash by or momentarily hear their characteristic yet discrete calls.